Structure, Functionality, and Bioceramics - Design Principles for High Performance

 T = np.zeros_like(t)

-# Heating time
+# Heating duration

 t_heat = (T_target - T_room) / heating_rate